Frequently Asked Questions

 Where do we meet for Spiritual Direction?

-Depending on your needs, I am able to provide spiritual direction at my home office, by phone, or through Skype (for international callers only).
+Depending on your needs, I am able to provide spiritual direction by phone or through video chat.
+You can schedule an appointment here.

 Is there a fee?

 Yes.
-The fee is on a sliding scale of $35-$70 per hour according to what you can comfortably afford, and it is what allows this beautiful ministry to continue.
+The fee is on a sliding scale of $35-$90 per hour according to what you can comfortably afford, and it is what allows this beautiful ministry to continue.
+You can schedule an appointment here.

 Are you an approved Spiritual Director by your Diocese?

 Yes.
-I am on the official list of Spiritual Directors for the Diocese of San Bernardino.
+I am on the official list of Spiritual Directors for my Diocese.

 What other services do you provide?